 On July 1, 2020, we adopted Topic 326, Financial Instruments-Credit Losses, which was primarily introduced under Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments - Measurement of Credit Losses on Financial Instruments".
-Topic 326 introduces a new credit loss impairment methodology for financial assets measured at amortized cost, requiring recognition of the full lifetime expected credit losses upon initial recognition of the financial asset, replacing current GAAP, which generally requires that a loss be incurred before it is recognized.
+Topic 326 introduces a new credit loss impairment methodology for financial assets measured at amortized cost, requiring recognition of the full lifetime expected credit losses upon initial recognition of the financial asset and each reporting period, replacing current GAAP, which generally requires that a loss be incurred before it is recognized.
 The expected credit loss model is based on historical experience, current conditions, and reasonable and supportable economic forecasts of collectability.

-We adopted Topic 326 using the modified retrospective approach through a cumulative-effect adjustment to retained earnings on July 1, 2020.
-The adoption impacted the calculation of our allowance for doubtful accounts on accounts receivables and our allowance for nonperforming finance receivables.
+The Company adopted Topic 326 using the modified retrospective approach through an adjustment to retained earnings, and began calculating our allowance for accounts and finance receivables under an expected loss model rather than an incurred loss model.